American Funds Target Date Retirement Series®

 - American Funds U.S. Government Money Market Fund is currently reimbursing a portion of the fund's fees and expenses.
 Please see the Financial Highlights table in the fund's most recent prospectus for details.

-Per the terms for each specific fund and subject to fund board approval, the investment adviser may elect to extend, modify or terminate the waiver and/or reimbursement.
+The investment adviser may elect at its discretion to extend, modify or terminate the reimbursements at that time.
 Please see each fund's most recent prospectus for details.

 The Capital Group companies manage equity assets through three investment groups.
 These groups make investment and proxy voting decisions independently.
 Fixed income investment professionals provide fixed income research and investment management across the Capital organization; however, for securities with equity characteristics, they act solely on behalf of one of the three equity investment groups.